Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Preliminaries and Notation

-Smart contracts are programs consisting of a set of functions that are identified by unique addresses.
+{\bf Smart contracts.} Smart contracts are programs consisting of a set of functions that are identified by unique addresses.
 Each smart contract maintains its state, a set of disjoint key-value pairs, that can be modified according to the program logic of the contract.
 Smart contracts are created by sending transactions containing its code.
 Upon creation, users can invoke functions in them by sending transactions to the contract address.
 Functions of smart contracts can also be invoked by other smart contracts.

 A transaction invokes a function by specifying the appropriate contract address, the function, and the required arguments to the function.
 On receiving a transaction, the proposer of a block validates the transaction before including it in its proposal.
 Once included in a proposal, transactions are executed atop some initial state, and its execution results in a new state.
 The state transition is deterministic and is denoted by the function $\Pi$.
-Specifically, let $\st$ be the initial state.
-Then the resulting state after executing a transaction $\tx$ is $\st'=\Pi(\st,\tx)$.
-Sometimes, we overload the notation to apply the transition function $\Pi$ on an ordered list of transactions.
+Specifically, if a transaction $\tx$ is executed on top of an initial state $\st$, then the resulting state is $\st'=\Pi(\st,\tx)$.
+Sometimes, we overload the notation to apply the transition function $\Pi$ on an ordered list of transactions, which should be interpreted as executing the transactions in the ordered list one by one.